wcmc-its/ReCiter/README.md

 ## Configuration

-- **PubMed API key** - Recommended for performance reasons but not necessary.
-More [here](https://github.com/wcmc-its/ReCiter-PubMed-Retrieval-Tool/blob/master/README.md#configuring-the-api-key).
+- **[PubMed API key](https://github.com/wcmc-its/ReCiter-PubMed-Retrieval-Tool/blob/master/README.md#configuring-the-api-key)** - Recommended for performance reasons but not necessary.
-- **Scopus API key and instoken** - Use of Scopus is optional.
+- **[Scopus API key and instoken](https://github.com/wcmc-its/ReCiter-Scopus-Retrieval-Tool/blob/master/README.md#configuring-api-key)** - Use of Scopus is optional.
 It can improve overall accuracy by several percent; Scopus is helpful because it has disambiguated organizational affiliation and verbose first name, especially for earlier articles.
 Use of the Scopus API is available only for Scopus subscribers.
-More [here](https://github.com/wcmc-its/ReCiter-Scopus-Retrieval-Tool/blob/master/README.md#configuring-api-key).
-- **Application.properties** - All remaining configurations are stored in the [application.properties file](https://github.com/wcmc-its/ReCiter/wiki/Configuring-application.properties].
-More [here](https://github.com/wcmc-its/ReCiter/wiki/Configuring-application.properties).
+- **[Application.properties](https://github.com/wcmc-its/ReCiter/wiki/Configuring-application.properties)** - All remaining configurations are stored here.